Sun safety for the entire family

 Choose a sunscreen for children and test it on your child's wrist before using.
 If your child develops skin or eye irritation, choose another brand.
 Apply the sunscreen very carefully around the eyes.

 Choose a broad-spectrum sunscreen that filters out both ultraviolet A (UVA) and ultraviolet B (UVB) rays.

-Apply sunscreens to all exposed areas of skin, including easily overlooked areas, such as the rims of the ears, the lips, the back of the neck, and tops of the feet.
+Apply sunscreens to all exposed areas of skin, including easily overlooked areas.
+This includes the rims of the ears, the lips, the back of the neck, and tops of the feet.

-Use sunscreens for all children over 6 months of age, regardless of skin or complexion type, because all skin types need protection from UV rays.
+Use sunscreens for all children over 6 months old.
+It doesn’t matter what skin or complexion type the child has.
+All skin types need protection from UV rays.
 Even dark-skinned children can have painful sunburns.

 Apply sunscreens 30 minutes before going out into the sun to give it time to work.
-Use it liberally and reapply it every two hours after being in the water or after exercising or sweating.
-Sunscreens are not just for the beach - use them when you are working in the yard or participating in sports.
+Use it liberally and reapply it every 2 hours after being in the water or after exercising or sweating.
+Sunscreens are not just for the beach.
+Use them when you are working in the yard or playing sports.

-Use a waterproof or water-resistant sunscreen and re-apply after swimming or sweating heavily.
+Use a waterproof or water-resistant sunscreen and reapply it after swimming or sweating heavily.

-Use of a sunscreen with SPF of 20 to 30 offers substantial protection from sunburn and prevents tanning.
-High SPF sunscreens protect from burning for longer periods of time than do sunscreens with lower a SPF.
-Talk with your older child or teenager about using sunscreen and why it's important.
+Using a sunscreen with SPF of 20 to 30 offers substantial protection from sunburn and prevents tanning.
+High SPF sunscreens protect from burning for longer periods of time than sunscreens with a lower SPF.
+SPF 15 blocks 93% of the UVB and SPF 30 blocks 97%.
+Talk with your older child or teen about using sunscreen and why it's important.
 Set a good example for them by using sunscreen yourself.

-Teach your teenager to avoid tanning beds and salons.
+Teach your teen to avoid tanning beds and salons.
 Most tanning beds and salons use ultraviolet-A bulbs.
-Research has shown that UVA rays may contribute to premature aging of the skin and skin cancer.
+Research has shown that UVA rays may contribute to premature skin aging and skin cancer.